Team Roping - Riding Styles & Disciplines

 Team Roping Article and Photos Copyrighted - see credits below

 Team roping also called heading and heeling is one of the many jobs that are required on a working cattle ranch.
-While in calf roping just one roper catches the critter and ties it, this is much harder to do with larger or even fully matured bovines, although there is the discipline of single steer roping, where exactly that is being done.
-Under normal circumstances on a working ranch, however, two riders will proceed to immobilize the cow, one catching the head, the other one the hind feet.
+Under normal circumstances on a working ranch, two riders will proceed to immobilize the cow, one catching the head, the other one the hind feet.
 They will then stretch out the animal between them.
 That is when in competitive team roping the time is recorded.
-On a ranch, the cow may be caught and immobilized for branding, dehorning, to be given medication, or given some other needed attention, in the team roping contest it is about what team can get the job done in the fastest time.
+On a ranch, the cow may be caught and immobilized for branding, dehorning, to be given medication, or given some other needed attention.
+In the team roping contest it is about what team can get the job done in the fastest time.

 Both riders are dally ropers, meaning their ropes are not tied hard and fast to the saddle horn once the catch is made, they dally their ropes they wrap it around it the horn a couple of times, and hold the end of it, keeping it taut.
 Thence the name dally team roping.